JetBrains/compose-multiplatform/tutorials/Getting_Started/README.md

-# Getting Started with Compose Multiplatform
+# Getting Started with Compose for Desktop

 ## What is covered